EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Methodology

 \subsubsection{Repetition Frequency Tracking}

 As shown in Algorithm~\ref{algo:track}, we implement separate frequency tracking for CSS, HTML, and text content, leveraging the distinct syntactic markers in web markup languages.
-The \texttt{<style>} tag triggers CSS parsing, while the \texttt{<body>} tag activates HTML parsing.
+Because length(``<style>'')=7 and length(``<body>'')=6, during frequency tracking, if last 7 characters of the generated sequence (seq[-7:]) are ``<style>'' (line 7), we begin the css code tracking and if last 6 character (seq[-6:]) is ``<body>'' (line 8), we begin the html code tracking.

 For CSS code tracking, we track selector-property tuples since \texttt{<selector,property>} pairs uniquely define element styling specifications.
 Repeated \texttt{<selector,property>} represent redundant declarations, making them ideal candidates for repetition penalty.
 We also perform duplicate token detection on individual selector, property, and value strings, because there may be duplication of text in selector, property and value string.
 Algorithm~\ref{algo:css} illustrates this process: Lines 3-17 demonstrate the token-by-token parsing logic where each input token undergoes type classification to determine the appropriate parsing context.
 Upon encountering an opening brace (\texttt{\{}), the parser increments the frequency counter for the current selector and transitions to the \texttt{PROPERTY} state.
 A colon token (\texttt{:}) triggers simultaneous incrementation of the property count and the combined \texttt{<selector,property>} tuple count, followed by a state transition to \texttt{VALUE}.
 The parser handles statement termination through semicolon (\texttt{;}) and closing brace (\texttt{\}}) tokens, which increment the current value's frequencies and initiate transitions to either \texttt{SELECTOR} or \texttt{PROPERTY} states, respectively.
+For HTML code tracking, we track the quadruples \texttt{<tag,property,value,content>}, because we observe that this structure is repeated in the code.
+As shown in Algorithm~\ref{algo:html}, the parser maintains static variables for current tag-property-value combinations ($cur\_tag\_property\_value$) and content accumulation ($cur\_content$), along with a parsing state indicator ($parse\_state$).
+Upon encountering opening angle brackets (``\texttt{<}''), the parser transitions to \texttt{TAG\_PROPERTY\_VALUE} state and conditionally updates the frequency count for HTML quadruples if a valid tag-property-value combination exists.
+Closing angle brackets (``\texttt{>}'') trigger transitions to \texttt{CONTENT} state, enabling content parsing within HTML elements.
+The $String\_Repeat\_Detection$ function apply the repeated substring detection algorithm~\cite{yamamoto2001using} to record the number of times repeated substrings appear.